Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Introduction

-Although a canonical memristor is a passive circuit element, any one-port device that exhibits a pinched hysteresis is an extended memristor~\cite{Chua14}, which covers a class of one-port devices that exhibit a non-monotonicity in their experimental quasi-direct current (quasi-DC) I–V curves --- a negative differential resistance (NDR) accompanied with a pinched hysteresis.
-The pinched hysteresis in such devices generally collapses at a finite voltage, therefore they only have a transient (volatile) memory effect.
-However, these devices are \emph{locally active} within the NDR region and offers a gain of alternating-current (AC) signals --- a must-have capability for information processing and communication that has been dominated by transistors.
-One-port devices that possess these peculiar characteristics have been made out of many materials based on a variety of operating mechanisms.
+We now turn our attention to those one-port devices that possess the peculiar I–V characteristics in figure~\ref{Fig1_ActPassMemRIV}(b).
+In fact, on-port devices with such switching characteristics have long been studied and put into engineering practice.
+They have been made out of many materials based on a variety of operating mechanisms.
 A familiar category is electro-thermal threshold switches such as ovonic threshold switches (OTS), which show rapid changes in resistance due to nonlinear interactions among local temperature, metastable structural change, and electrical conductivity~\cite{Ovshinsky68,Noe20}.
-Being a one-port device, locally-active memristors (LAMs) and passive memristors share the same level of 4F$^2$ scalability in a crossbar geometry~\cite{Amsinck05}, resolving the trade-off between scalability and biological fidelity.
-Current-controlled LAMs have ``S''-shaped NDR thus high zero-bias resistance levels are superior choices than voltage-controlled LAMs having low zero-bias resistances~\cite{Ridley63}, therefore we focus the discussions on current-controlled LAMs.
+Being a one-port device, locally-active memristors (LAMs) and passive memristors share the same level of 4F$^2$ (F: half pitch in lithography) scalability in a crossbar device geometry~\cite{Amsinck05}, resolving the trade-off between scalability and biological fidelity.

+LAMs may be generally classified into two types, current-controlled (S-type) and voltage-controlled ($\lambda$-type), where the letter ``S'' and ``$\lambda$'' resembles the characteristic shape of NDR in the I–V curve plotted with voltage as the $x$ axis~\cite{Ridley63}.
+S-type LAMs are ``normally-off'' devices with a HRS when powered off. $\lambda$-type LAMs such as resonant tunneling diodes are ``normally-on'' devices with a LRS when powered off~\cite{Esaki58}.
+Therefore S-type LAMs are superior choices than $\lambda$-type LAMs with respect to the standby power consumption.
+Hereafter we focus our discussions on current-controlled LAMs.

 A particularly interesting class of current-controlled LAMs is based on the insulator-to-metal phase transition (IMT) phenomena in strongly correlated materials that arise from a coupling between structural distortions (Peierls transition) and electronic instabilities (Mott transition)~\cite{Andrews19}.
 They possess several attractive features for circuit applications, such as ultralow (femtojoule) switching energy~\cite{Prinz20}, ultra-fast (tens of femtosecond) switching speed~\cite{Jager17}, and electroforming-free operations~\cite{Yi18}.
 We term all these IMT based LAMs ``Mott memristors'' without discerning the subtle differences in their phase transition mechanisms.
 Vanadium dioxide (VO$_2$) and niobium dioxide (NbO$_2$) are two intensively-studied Mott memristor materials among many others~\cite{Andrews19}.